DerekCook/CoreMidi4J/README.md

 wherever you would otherwise have used the standard one, and your users will always only see working MIDI devices.

-Here is an example of what running the Available class on a Mac, with CoreMidi4J in the classpath, produces.
+Here is an example of what running the `Available` class (listed above) on a Mac, with CoreMidi4J in the classpath, produces.
 Notice that other than the sequencer and synthesizer, the only MIDI devices returned are the inputs and outputs offered by CoreMidi4J:

 ```
 java -cp CoreMIDI4J/target/classes/:.
 Available